Adaptive clinical trial design with delayed treatment effects using elicited prior distributions: Model Parameterisation and Prior Distributions

-We also need to account for the possibility that the survival curves may not separate at all (i.e. there will be no form of treatment effect).
-We define $S$ to be the proposition that the population survival curves separate, and $P_S$ to be elicited probability that this proposition is true.
-Note that the proposition $S$ refers to the unobserved true population distributions of survival, and not sampled Kaplan-Meier curves that would be observed in a trial.
+We must account for the possibility that the survival curves may not separate at all, that is, there is no treatment effect of any kind.
+We define $S$ to be the proposition that the population survival curves separate, and let $P_S$ denote the elicited probability that this proposition is true.
+The prior distribution for $\text{HR}^*$ is therefore a mixture: